Heritage Tree Details

 Prunus avium

 Folklore is that this tree was planted in 1847 by Eugene Skinner, co-founder of the City of Eugene in 1853.
 The tree is within the boundaries of Skinner’s 1850 Donation Land Claim.
 The General Land Office Survey of 1853 puts a cultivated area very close to this tree.
-It is known that Skinner had …
+It is known that Skinner had an orchard of fruit (peach and almond) trees in 1860, and since the cultivar cannot …

 Read More